 “Giving your employees a generous amount of PTO, longer lunch breaks or small gifts to show appreciation can all be helpful,” said Omid Semino, founder and CEO of Diamond Mansion.
 “Show them that you appreciate them and respect their time.”

 Consider allowing easy lateral mobility within your company.
 This can be especially helpful for younger employees who have not yet figured out their perfect career path.
 Allowing flexibility and providing support in career mapping can help you retain employees you might have otherwise lost to other organizations.

 It’s much easier for employees to engage with a company when they know what’s going on, both good and bad.
 As a leader, you should be as transparent as possible with your employees.
 This shows that you trust and value them enough to keep them abreast of organizational goings-on.

-With 79% of millennials actively seeking out employers that give back to the community, your company's commitment to a charitable mission can go a long way in promoting employee engagement.
+Employees want to feel like they’re part of something positive.
+In fact, 79 percent of millennials are actively seeking out employers that give back to the community, so your company’s commitment to a charitable mission can go a long way in promoting employee engagement.
 Consider offering a couple days of PTO each quarter for employees to volunteer for your chosen cause.

-One key way to engage your team is to provide a growth-oriented company culture, according to Josh Stomel, founder of TurboFinance.
+One key way to engage your team is to provide a growth-oriented company culture, according to Josh Stomel, founder of TurboDebt.

 “Many employees search for greener pastures when they feel complacent and stuck in a role that no longer seems to provide opportunities for enhancement,” Stomel said.
 “This is why managers should keep a close eye on their team members and, as they continue their education or add to their skill sets, offer more responsibilities or even help facilitate a move to a different role.”